cytoscape/idmapper/README.md

 Once the dialog is confirmed, a new column will be added to the Node Table containing the mapped identifiers.

-The service to use (either Kei's mapping service or BridgeDb) is set in MapColumnTaskFactoryImpl.
+The active service  (either Kei's mapping service or BridgeDb) is set in MapColumnTaskFactoryImpl.
 Line 17 __**BridgeDB** is the default service.__